-Is an expert in US-Latin American affairs and finance, with a focus on security and policy matters.
-Mr. Celaya has over thirty years of experience in business and organizational development across a range of industries including finance, real estate, telecommunications and information technology.
+Manuel Celaya is Neighbors’ CEO and Chair.
+He is an expert in finance and U.S.-Latin American affairs, with a focus on finance, policy, and security.
+Mr. Celaya has over thirty years of experience in business and organizational development across a range of industries including finance, real estate, telecommunications, and information technology.
 He is a strategic planning consultant to commercial and government clients.

 Kermit A. Rosenberg

 As a partner in the Washington Global Law Group, PLLC, he concentrates on bankruptcy practice and creditors’ rights, focusing on business reorganization cases.
 His practice involves advising individuals, businesses, principals, and creditors on strategies and options available under the Bankruptcy Code and state creditors’ rights laws to resolve complex financial issues.